xenloops/talk-dogfood-pipeline-ci/jenkins.md

 # Maintaining Jenkins

-Some commands that will be essential for working with Jenkins in the long term.
+Some commands essential for working with Jenkins:

 * Start: ```sudo systemctl start Jenkins```
 * Safe restart (new jobs queue up and run after the restart): ```http://localhost:8080/safeRestart```